 Agent: A real estate agent license is the starting point for real estate careers.
 Applicants are only required to be 18 years of age, pass an exam, and clear a background check.
 No additional education or prior training is required.

-Broker: Brokers, on the other hand, must have the experience of an agent, pass an exam, have a clean record, and complete college-level courses or obtain an associated degree.
-This is because brokers are able to run their own firms and will be responsible for other real estate professionals like agents.
+Broker: On the other hand, becoming a broker is different.
+When getting this kind of real estate license, one must have the experience of an agent, pass an exam, have a clean record, and complete college-level courses or obtain an associated degree.
+This is because brokers can run their own firms and will be responsible for other real estate professionals like agents.

 Although the education requirements are slightly different for real estate professionals, the DRE requires all applicants to disclose any convictions or prior discipline.
-No matter what your specialty is, real estate requires licensees to be honest and trustworthy at all times.
+No matter what your specialty is, real estate requires licensees to be always honest and trustworthy.
 Failure to disclose this information could immediately result in a denial and difficulty with pursuing your real estate career.

 Even if you want to be honest and transparent on your application, you may not actually know-how.
-The main issue many applicants face is how to disclose a prior conviction or discipline properly.
+When getting a real estate license, the main issue many applicants face is how to disclose a prior conviction or discipline properly.
 During the application process, you will be required to fill out the documentation for the board, including prior discipline.
 Here you will have the opportunity to explain what happened and any consequences.
-It’s important to provide all of the details.
+It’s important to provide all the details.
 The DRE will also run a background check during this process.
 If any new convictions or discipline arise, your license could be in jeopardy.
-At that point, you will need a license professional to petition your denial.
+At that point, you will need a real estate license defense attorney to petition your denial.

 Even if you have a conviction, a denial is not inevitable.
 A professional license defense lawyer can help you complete the application and clearly explain what happened and what you’ve done to recover from that incident.
 Your attorney can help provide any additional documentation needed to show your rehabilitative efforts and even gather positive recommendations from your peers if needed.